gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 ## The Payoff

-Using the techniques outlined in this post, you've made your Gatsby application SEO-friendly as well as sharable on common social networks.
+Using the techniques outlined in this post, you've made your Gatsby application SEO-friendly as well as shareable on common social networks.
 Check out the following examples of a sample blog post.

 ### Google